KarinaZubko/Portfolio/README.md

-<p> I am a Business Intelligence Developer / DA, experienced in product analysis.
-Check my portfolio to overview more projects.
-I am passionate about data and knowlages about how things work, whether that be studying good coding practices, engineering techniques, or machine learning methods. </p>
+<p> I am a Business Intelligence Developer & DA, experienced in product analysis.
+Feel free to explore my portfolio to overview more projects.
+I am passionate about data and knowledge about how things work, whether that be studying good coding practices, engineering techniques, or machine learning methods. </p>